grafana/grafana/docs/sources/explore/logs-integration.md

 +++
-title = "Logging in Explore"
+title = "Logs in Explore"
-description = "Configure logs in Explore" keywords = ["explore", "logs",] aliases = ["/docs/grafana/latest/features/explore/"]
+description = "Logs in Explore" keywords = ["explore", "logs",] aliases = ["/docs/grafana/latest/features/explore/"]
-weight = 5
+weight = 15
 +++

-# Logging in Explore
+# Logs in Explore

-During infrastructure monitoring and incident response, Explore allows you to dig deeper into your metrics and logs to find the cause.
-As a result, you do not need to switch to other tools to debug what went wrong.

-Grafana's logging data source, [Loki](https://github.com/grafana/loki) is tightly integrated into Explore and allows you to correlate metrics and logs by viewing them side-by-side.
-This creates a new debugging workflow where you can:

-1. Receive an alert
-1. Drill down and examine metrics
-1. Drill down again and search logs related to the metric and time interval (and in the future, distributed traces)

-Along with metrics, Explore allows you to investigate your logs with the following data sources:
+Along with metrics, Explore allows you to investigate your logs in the following data sources:

 - [Loki](../datasources/loki)
 - [InfluxDB](../datasources/influxdb)
 - [Elasticsearch](../datasources/elasticsearch)

+During an infrastructure monitoring and incident response, you can dig deeper into the metrics and logs to find the cause.
+Explore also allows you to correlate metrics and logs by viewing them side-by-side.
+This creates a new debugging workflow where you can:

+1. Receive an alert
+2. Drill down and examine metrics
+3. Drill down again and search logs related to the metric and time interval (and in the future, distributed traces)

 ### Logs visualization